Mentoring Women in Business Programme

 Phase 4 is where the Mentoring pairs begin to wind up their relationships as you come to the end of the programme.
 At this phase, Mentees and Mentors will use their remaining time together to look back on what they have learned and achieved.
 They will also start to plan for the end of the relationship, reviewing outstanding objectives and chart out next steps.

 To assist the pairs throughout their mentoring relationships, the Mentoring Women in Business Programme has a dedicated team who provide support to all Mentees and Mentors.

 The support team keeps in regular contact with the Mentors and Mentees throughout the year, to help build their abilities to engage in their mentoring relationships.
 The support provided includes: helping pairs with the logistics of the mentoring relationship (i.e. connecting, finding times to meet), guidance on what a mentoring meeting would look like, outlining expectations at various points throughout the year and helping a mentoring pair set ground rules.

-In addition to the core one-to-one mentoring relationship, the programme offers Mentees and Mentors additional support through a range of online training and resources.
+In addition to the core one-to-one mentoring relationship, the programme offers Mentees and Mentors additional support through a network and online resources.

-Through our online platform, Mentees and Mentors have the opportunity to network and connect with our vibrant online community sharing ideas, building their networks and supporting one another.
-We also have experts on hand who provide guidance on specific business topics from strategy to fundraising, wellness and marketing.
+Through our closed LinkedIn group, Mentees and Mentors have the opportunity to network and connect with our vibrant online community sharing ideas, building their networks and supporting one another.
 With thousands of pioneering, ambitious entrepreneurs and professionals on board, the possibilities for collaboration and idea-generation are endless.

 Every month, we host webinars that offer business advice on a range of topics, led by experts from within our network.
 Topics that are discussed range from “How to protect your business against cyber crime” to “Communicating with confidence”, “How to balance life and work responsibilities”, and “Business to Business selling”.